prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>The protocols to negotiate during a scrape.
-It tells clients what
+It tells clients the
-protocol are accepted by Prometheus and with what weight (most wanted is first).</p>
+protocols supported by Prometheus in order of preference (from most to least preferred).</p>
-<p>If unset, Prometheus uses its default value: [&ldquo;OpenMetricsText1.0.0&rdquo;,&ldquo;OpenMetricsText0.0.1&rdquo;,&ldquo;PrometheusText0.0.4&rdquo;]</p>
+<p>If unset, Prometheus uses its default value.</p>
 <p>It requires Prometheus &gt;= v2.49.0.</p>
 </td>
 </tr>